TempestAethel/AuroraChronicles/Short Stories/Markdowns/The Needs We Carry.md

 ## **Building Together**

 It wasn’t an overnight fix.
 They had to relearn each other’s needs and find ways to bridge the gap.
 James began to show up for Isla—not just physically, but emotionally.
-He took breaks from work to be present with her, listening to her thoughts, and sharing his own.
-Isla, in turn, learned to appreciate James’s efforts and support his ambitions while offering the peace he sought.
+He took breaks from work to sit with her, to listen, to share his thoughts.
+Isla, in turn, learned to appreciate James’s efforts and support his ambitions, offering him the peace and understanding he needed.

 They began spending quality time together:
 - Quiet dinners without distractions.
-- Evening walks where they could talk, dream, and reconnect.
+- Evening walks where they could reconnect.
-- Small gestures of love—a kind word, a thoughtful action, a gentle touch.
+- Small gestures of love—a thoughtful word, a gentle touch, a shared laugh.

 Together, they rebuilt their bond, stronger than before.